Russian military adapted RBU-6000 naval rocket launcher for ground use

 The Russian military has converted the RBU-6000 naval rocket launcher for ground use.
 Reportedly, the system can be used to engage fortified targets, engineering structures, and enemy personnel.

-The military emphasizes that, at short ranges, this system provides significantly higher accuracy of fire compared to some multiple launch rocket systems — in particular, according to estimates, the comparison is made with the 9K57 "Uragan" and 9K51 "Grad" at minimum firing distances.
+The military emphasizes that, at short ranges, this system provides significantly higher accuracy compared to some multiple launch rocket systems — in particular, according to estimates, the comparison is made with 9K57 "Uragan" and 9K51 "Grad" at minimum firing distances.
 At the same time, the limited number of guides and the specifics of the ammunition reduce the overall firepower of the complex.

-Earlier, www1.ru reported that updated robotic "Courier" systems have entered the Russian army.
+Earlier www1.ru reported that updated Courier robotic systems have entered the Russian army.

 Read also: